sam31415/timeseriescv/README.rst

 and validation set, respectively.
 The main differences with the scikit-learn API are:

 * The ``split`` method takes as arguments not only the predictor values ``X``, but also the prediction times ``pred_times`` and the evaluation times ``eval_times`` of each sample.
-* To stay as close to the scikit-learn API as possible, this data is passed as separate parameters.
-But in order to ensure that they are properly aligned, ``X``, ``pred_times`` and ``eval_times`` are required to be pandas DataFrames/Series sharing the same index.

 Check the docstrings of the cross-validation classes for more information.